November 2nd Enrollment

 We will start with a soft opening that will include reduced enrollment, a shortened daily schedule and less classrooms.
 This will allow us to maximize safety for all staff, children and families.
 Hours of operation for childcare will be 9:00 am-3:00 pm.
 This schedule will allow staff one hour at the beginning and end of the day for additional deep cleaning, sanitation, planning and parent communication.

-In the future, we plan to reopen infants and school age and increase class sizes.
 The second phase of opening will be based on the needs of the Co-op community and the state of the pandemic in Lane County.

 In order to reduce contact with others in the center, we will create “stable groups” of staff and children.
 Each class will have the same group of children and staff throughout the week.
 To continue our practice of continuity of care all classrooms will have at least one continuing teacher within the team.
 In phase one, we will limit our contact with UO students by reducing our student staff to four student staff for the center.